Make Photoshop Your Default Image Editor In Windows 10

 Since there's nothing I need to change, I'll click OK to close out of the dialog box, at which point the PSD file opens in my latest version of Photoshop, as will all PSD files in the future (performer photo from Adobe Stock):

 And there we have it!
 That's how to easily make Adobe Photoshop your default image editor in Windows 10!
-If you're also a Mac user (I use both myself), learn how to set Photoshop as your default image editor in Mac OS X. In the next tutorial in our Opening Images into Photoshop series, we learn how to create new documents in Photoshop using the redesigned New Document dialog box!
-This series is part of our Photoshop Basics training.
+In the next lesson, we'll learn how to set Photoshop as your default image editor in Mac OS X. Or skip to lesson 3 where we learn how to create new documents in Photoshop using the redesigned New Document dialog box!